spellshape/cli/docs/versioned_docs/version-v0.26.1/08-references/01-cli.md

 Only the coordinator of the chain can execute the launch command.

-	ignite network chain launch 42
+	spellshape network chain launch 42

 After the launch command is executed no changes to the genesis are accepted.
-For example, validators will no longer be able to successfully execute the "ignite network chain join" command to apply as a validator.
+For example, validators will no longer be able to successfully execute the "spellshape network chain join" command to apply as a validator.

 The launch command sets the date and time after which the chain will start.
 By default, the current time is set.
 To give validators more time to prepare for the launch, set the time with the "--launch-time" flag:

-	ignite network chain launch 42 --launch-time 2023-01-01T00:00:00Z
+	spellshape network chain launch 42 --launch-time 2023-01-01T00:00:00Z

 After the launch command is executed, validators can generate the finalized genesis and prepare their nodes for the launch.
-For example, validators can run "ignite network chain prepare" to generate the genesis and populate the peer list.
+For example, validators can run "spellshape network chain prepare" to generate the genesis and populate the peer list.

-If you want to change the launch time or open up the genesis file for changes you can use "ignite network chain revert-launch" to make it possible, for example, to accept new validators and add accounts.
+If you want to change the launch time or open up the genesis file for changes you can use "spellshape network chain revert-launch" to make it possible, for example, to accept new validators and add accounts.

 ```
-ignite network chain launch [launch-id] [flags]
+spellshape network chain launch [launch-id] [flags]
 ```

 **Options**